Improving spam protection

 iinet.com.au SMTP server that bounces will correctly arrive at Fastmail and not be considered backscatter.

 Add known senders to your contacts

 Email from senders in your contact list get special treatment.
 They avoid greylisting and get a reduced spam score.
-If you use an email client (like Outlook, Thunderbird, or Apple Mail), you don't have to enter addresses into your Fastmail contact list manually.
-Instead, you can upload contacts on the Import & Setup screen.
+If you use an email client (e.g. Outlook, Thunderbird, Apple Mail, etc.), you don't have to enter addresses into your Fastmail contact list manually: you can upload contacts in different formats on the Import & Setup screen.

-To avoid spam checks on a whole domain, you can add a contact with the email address
+To avoid spam checks on a complete domain, you can add a contact with the email address

-*@domain.tld to your contact list in the email field.
-This will whitelist messages from all senders in this domain, which means that messages sent from any address at that domain will not be marked as spam.
-Contacts in a shared contact group (for multi-user accounts) are also included.
+*@domain.tld to your contact list in the "email" field.
+This will whitelist messages from all senders in this domain: preventing any message sent from that domain from being marked as spam.
+Entries in a shared contact group (for multi-user accounts) are also included.